ivorscott/go-delve-reload/README.md

 	}
 ```

-CompileDaemon also cluttered terminal logging.

-Docker-compose prints informational messages to stderr, and container output to the same stream as it was written to in the container (stdout or stderr) [Issue #2115](https://github.com/docker/compose/issues/2115#issuecomment-193420167).
-So CompileDaemon was displaying an "stderr:" prefix in all container logs.
-This was fixed
-with an additional command line flag to turn off the log prefix: `-log-prefix=false`.
+CompileDaemon created ugly logs as well.
+By default, CompileDaemon prefixes all child process output with stdout or stderr labels and log timestamps.
+This was fixed with an additional flag to turn off the log prefix: `-log-prefix=false`.

 ```yaml
 # docker-compose.yml